Fred Godfrey Songs on Film

 Noël Coward uses this song, performed by seaside singers, to quote the Edwardian era in Cavalcade, his Academy Award-winning 1933 film starring Diana Wynyard and Clive Brook.

-This huge Fred Godfrey hit is heard in the 1933 film comedy That’s My Wife, starring the now-forgotten Claud Allister, Frank Pettingell, and the delightful Betty Astell; in Beloved Enemy (1936), starring Merle Oberon, Brian Aherne, Donald Crisp, and a young David Niven; and on the soundtrack of the 1948 film of Terence Rattigan’s play The Winslow Boy, starring Robert Donat.
+The first film to use this huge Fred Godfrey hit was, oddly, a Swedish production called Trötte Teodor (1931), where it is given the title Var har du vatt I natt?
+It is also heard in the 1933 British film comedy That’s My Wife, starring the now-forgotten Claud Allister, Frank Pettingell, and the delightful Betty Astell; in Beloved Enemy (1936), starring Merle Oberon, Brian Aherne, Donald Crisp, and a young David Niven; and on the soundtrack of the 1948 film of Terence Rattigan’s play The Winslow Boy, starring Robert Donat.
+The song was revived once more for the 2015 film The Dressmaker, starring Kate Winslet.